When you see a glass garage door, it’s hard to see regular garage doors the same way.

 While perhaps not as modern as full glass doors, a flush (flat) panel with side windows can really update the look of a home quickly.
 We love the way these look and recommend them highly to our customers.

 For a look with more variety, some manufacturers also will do a mixed window arrangement.
 This typically works best with short panels along with a window style and door color that complement the home well.
-When implemented properly, this style really stands out.
+This style can really make a home stand out.

 Glass Garage Door Installation Services in Utah

-If you’re interested in any of the options we’ve covered above and are located in any of our service areas in northern Utah, we’d love to take a look at your project and provide a free estimate for a new garage door.
+If you’re interested in any of the options we’ve covered above and are located in or near any of our service areas in Utah, we’d love to take a look at your project and provide a free estimate for a new garage door.